Presentation lessons surround us everywhere.

 – Can’t just be sent by email

 – Can’t be ‘Googled’

-– Gives you examples of what they mean to bring their message to life
+– Shares clear examples to bring your message to life

 – Is in the shape of a great story

-– Makes a tangible difference to your professional or personal life
+– Makes a tangible difference to the lives of your audience

-The Grand Finale – The presenter now leaves nothing to chance.
-They know that their job is to create an emotional connection as well as an intellectual understanding.
-So far they’ve done everything they can to achieve that and they want you to remember not just understand their message.
-To achieve that they:
+You know that your job is to create an emotional connection as well as an intellectual understanding.
+So far you’ve done everything you can to achieve that.
+You want you your audience to remember, not just understand your message.

-– Let you know exactly what they want you to do
+– Let your audience know exactly what you want them to do

 – Tell a relevant and powerful story

 – Close with a thought provoking question or statement